Amos Urban Shirk

 Amos Urban Shirk (c.
 1890 – October 20, 1956) was an American businessman, author and reader of encyclopedias.

 As a businessman he worked in the food industry.
 He wrote Marketing Through Food Brokers, published in 1939 by McGraw-Hill.
 He invented a synthetic chicle and introduced vitamin capsules to grocery stores.

 He was also renowned as a prodigious reader.
 Shirk read the entire 23-volume 1911 Encyclopædia Britannica from cover to cover in four and a half years, reading on average three hours per evening, and taking two to six months per volume.
-As of 1934, he had begun reading the 14th edition, saying he found it a "big improvement" over the 11th, and saying that "most of the material had been completely rewritten".
+Starting in 1934, he began reading the 14th edition, saying he found it a "big improvement" over the 11th, and saying that "most of the material had been completely rewritten".

 Shirk did not limit himself to Britannica.
 He also read Henry Smith Williams's 24-volume Historians' History of the World, which took him two years, as well as an 18-volume set of works by Alexandre Dumas, a 32-volume set of Honoré de Balzac, and a 20-volume set of Charles Dickens.

 Shirk had other hobbies including painting and record collecting.